 You will then be directed to the “My profile” page where you can review your personal information and make changes if necessary.

-Before proceeding, you must respond to the questions under the section entitled “Required information”.
-Select a response from the dropdown tab next to each question, then click the check mark to save your answer.
+Before proceeding, you must respond to the question under the section entitled “Required information”.
+Select a response from the dropdown tab next to the question, then click the checkmark to save your answer.

 If you have not received a confirmation email within a few minutes of setting up your account, please check your spam folder and move the email to your primary mailbox.
 This is of particular concern to Gmail and Yahoo users.